Nothing quite prepares you for Galapagos…

 I’ve always loved drawing from observation.
 I learn so much from really looking at a plant, an animal or bird that I don’t from taking photos.
 In trying to capture the shape of a bird, you are inevitably learning about its habits, the way it moves, what it eats.
 Looking closely at a tree or plant will teach you exactly how the leaf attaches to the branch.
 Artists and scientists are all just interested in exploring the world and our place in it, sometimes there is not much that divides our work.
 Galapagos Conservation Trust is right at the centre of a large network of scientists, tour operators and locals protecting the Archipelago and it was an absolute privilege to see these isles from their viewpoint, too.
 Huge thanks to everyone who helped make this trip possible and for the incredible welcome.
 I hope this is just the start.

-This blog was adapted from an article by Naomi Hart in our 2019 Autumn Winter Galapagos Matters members magazine.
+This blog was adapted from an article in our 2019 Autumn Winter Galapagos Matters members magazine.
 If you’d like to become a member of Galapagos Conservation Trust from as little as £3 per month, head to our Membership page.